Kambalda Nickel Operations: History

 The operational success at Kambalda allowed WMC to subsequently build the Kwinana Nickel Refinery and the Kalgoorlie Nickel Smelter in the following years to further process the Kambalda ore.
 By the mid-1970s however, nickel sales declined, as did the company's profits, and some of the work force at Kambalda had to be laid off.
 Despite this, production and stockpiles increased, which only reduced again when the nickel market recovered from 1979 onwards.
 By 1983, Durkin was the first of the nickel shafts to have to be closed down, having been mined out.

 In 1974, gold was discovered in one of the nickel shafts, which ultimately led to WMC establishing the St Ives Gold Mine, south-east of Kambalda.
 For a time, in the early 1980s, the Kambalda Nickel Concentrator had gravity circuit added, which allowed for the recovery of gold.
 The gold production during another nickel downturn in the 1980s helped the town of Kambalda through this era.

 In 1986, during a nickel downturn, the original Silver Lake Shaft was closed, down, Australia's first nickel mine.
 In late 1987, nickel prices rebounded but production at Kambalda declined because of industrial actions, lack of forward planning because of the need of cost savings and lower grades.
-Industrial action mainly evolved about the plan to permit seven-day around-the-clock mining, which the unions opposed but the state government supported.
-When WMC threatened however to scrap a A$105 million expansion at Kambalda, the state government responded by threatening to withdraw its support.
+Industrial action mainly evolved from the plan to permit seven-day around-the-clock mining, which the unions opposed but the state government supported.
+When WMC threatened, however, to scrap a $105 million expansion at Kambalda, the state government responded by threatening to withdraw its support.

 In June 1992, the Kambalda concentrator reached the milestone of 30 million processed tonnes, with 930,000 tonnes of nickel contained in it.
 At this point, operations began to turn around and production to increase, with the operation having its name changed to Kambalda Nickel Mines, while the gold operations became St Ives Gold Mines.

 The Kwinana refinery had originally established a tailings disposal area at Baldivis.
 Of great concern was seepage from the tailings into the ground water, which posed a direct thread to the near-by Lake Cooloongup.
 Eventually, the solution selected to solve this problem was to transport the tailings back to Kambalda and store them there.